 ASTM E303 Slip Resistance Test Safety Criteria

-The newly revised and updated ASTM E303-93 (2022) is a test method to determine the slip resistance of a flooring surface or the skid resistance of a road surface using the pendulum DCOF tester (sometimes called the British Pendulum Tester).
+The newly revised ASTM E303 slip resistance test method (published in 2022) was created to determine the slip resistance of a flooring surface (or the skid resistance of a road surface) using the pendulum dynamic coefficient of friction (DCOF) tester (sometimes called the British Pendulum Tester).
 The official title of the test method is “ASTM E303-22 – Standard Test Method for Measuring Surface Frictional Properties Using the British Pendulum Tester”.
-The original test method ASTM E303-93 was first published in 1993.
-That means the pendulum tester was shown to have precision and reproducibility between slip resistance testing labs 30 years ago.
-The usefulness and precision of pendulum DCOF slip resistance and skid resistance testing has just continued to be improved and be verified over and over again over the decades, as it has been in use in well over 50 nations around the world for over 50 years now, which has led to safety criteria for pendulum slip resistance test results.
+This American slip resistance test method (first published as ASTM E303-93 in 1993) was shown to have precision and reproducibility between slip resistance testing labs (required by the ASTM) over 30 years ago now, unlike many other American slip resistance test devices (like the English XL and Brungraber Mark IIIB) popular with slip and fall expert “liars for hire” that use withdrawn ASTM standards that were withdrawn by the ASTM due to a lack of precision.

-The latest version of the American test method ASTM E303 was published in 2022.
-The test method now more closely mirrors the pendulum slip resistance test methods used across the European Union, in the United Kingdom, Australia, New Zealand, Singapore, Israel, China, India and other nations that have been using the pendulum slip resistance test device for decades.
-The pendulum DCOF tester is easily the world’s most widely-accepted and trusted tribometer for measuring the frictional properties of a surface to assess safety, both in the lab and in the field.
+The usefulness and precision of pendulum DCOF slip resistance testing has just continued to improve over the decades, as it has been in use in well over 50 nations around the world for over 50 years now, which has led to well-researched safety criteria for pendulum DCOF test results.
+The latest version of ASTM E303 now more closely mirrors the pendulum slip resistance test methods used across the European Union (EN 16165, which superseded EN 13036), the United Kingdom, Australia (AS 4663, AS 4586), New Zealand, Singapore, Israel, China, India and numerous other nations that have been using the pendulum slip resistance test device for decades to determine the real-world slip resistance of floors and roads to help eliminate avoidable injuries and accidents.
+The pendulum DCOF tester is easily the world’s most widely-accepted, well-researched, and universally-trusted tribometer for measuring the frictional properties of a surface to assess safety, both in the lab and on site in the field.
+There have been numerous research studies done in many countries over the decades using the pendulum skid tester proving it’s precision and usefulness.

 The video below shows the pendulum DCOF tester in action doing the ASTM E303-22 test method: